daveredfern/daveredfern/content/roadmap.md

 The [Git repository is publicly available](https://github.com/daveredfern/daveredfern) but often contains lots of commits and quick fixes.
 That makes it difficult to follow the progression of the website and the reasoning behind key decisions.

 The following is a list of major changes.
 The most recently changes are at the top.

+## 2021-07-17

+- Added my pronouns to the footer of each page of my website.
+- Created [/sustainability/](/sustainability/) to track my progress becoming carbon neutral.

 ## 2021-01-23